openmsupply/conforma-docs/docs/public/content/for-applicants/demo_guide/index.md

 Demo can be accessed at: [https://irims-demo.msupply.org:50000/](https://irims-demo.msupply.org:50000/)

-This demo allows you to use the **mFlow Application Manager** system to experience the following workflow:
+This demo allows you to use the **Conforma Application Manager** system to experience the following workflow:

 1. **Create a user account**